-Safety has been a central theme surrounding ride-share services in recent months.
-Ridesharing services are a very convenient and popular way to get where you’re going; they often cost less and are quicker to arrive than a traditional taxi cab.
-The popular ridesharing companies have safety guidelines in place, but just like when using a traditional taxi driver, it’s a good idea to observe the following safety tips when using this service.
+Ride-sharing services are a very convenient and popular way to get where you’re going.
+Popular ride-sharing companies have safety guidelines in place, but it’s a good idea to observe the following safety tips when using this service.

 Call and wait for your driver inside.

 - Avoid spending unnecessary time outside alone with your phone in your hand.